adam-kami-1/test/README.md

 Rules of formatting Markdown files
 ================================================================================

-This rules extends standard rules of Markdown.
+These rules extends standard rules of Markdown.
 They extend readability of markdown file in text mode, and simplify automatic generation of:
 * Table of contents
   (ready: see